Latest Projects

 Foster Community Partnerships

 Community health workers are trusted health equity agents who promote and improve health and quality of life by connecting and educating individuals and their communities.
 The two main objectives the OHE focuses on are: Supporting the workforce development and sustainability through contracts, training and technical assistance; and developing internal infrastructure to support certification of the community health worker workforce.
 We have met these objectives by partnering with CHWs from Community Based Organizations (CBOs) and Local Health Departments (LHDs) throughout the state and through the Covid Community Partnership Project (CCP) and the Utah Public Health Association (UPHA) CHW Section.
 These are spaces where the CHWs obtain training in community health work and COVID topics, how to access resources, and how to be an advocate for their communities.
 OHE provides technical assistance to CHWs regarding these areas which can help strengthen our partnerships.
-Within the Department of Health and Human Services, OHE and Healthy Environment Active Living (HEAL) have partnered to conduct the CHW Core Skills Training which will be a part of the formal certification process for CHWs moving forward.

 The Embrace Project Study